openlibraryenvironment/gokb-info/docs/documentation/kbart-introduction.en.md

     * Transmission of inventory information / holdings data from a provider for knowledge bases of link resolvers, ERM systems or discovery interfaces.
     * Data exchange: "KBART is on data exchange among and between knowledge bases" (see [KBART: Knowledge Bases and Related Tools](https://www.uksg.org/sites/uksg.org/files/KBART_Phase_I_Recommended_Practice.pdf))
 + Improvement of data quality exchanged between providers and knowledge bases.
-* Complement or replacement of existing metadata formats like ONIX-SOH.
+* Complement of existing metadata formats like ONIX-SOH.

 ## Links